laurathaga/laurathaga/README.md

 <h1 align="left">Hey y'all, I'm Laurat Hajrullaaga</h1>
 <h3 align="left">A passionate self-taught programmer from Pristina.
-Enthusiastic to learn new things and how things actually work under the hood (kinda like to reinvent the wheel alot).
-I'm also very passionate about animations, Functional Programming, WebGL, Game Development, 3D websites, and low level programming with C/C++. </br>
+Enthusiastic to learn new things and reinvent the wheel.
+I'm also very passionate about animations, Functional Programming, WebGL, Game Development, 3D websites, backend and low level programming with C/C++. </br>
 Currently focused more on backend and networking. </br>
 Besides creating/innovating, I do like to read books relating to computer science, spirituality, mathematics. </h3>